Drive section

 - Fredonia usually carries the most stop time, while Westfield gives the corridor more western New York character

-- this segment works best when travelers treat it as a bounded western New York opening rather than as a claim that the whole lake shore is fully covered
+- this segment works best when travelers treat it as a compact western New York opening rather than as a claim that the whole lake shore is fully covered